About Us

 Nicole Hagedorn

-Hi, my name is Nicole Hagedorn and I am the Vice President for the 2025-2026 School Year.
-We started at WCCNS two years with my son, Hudson, in the 2s class.
-He is in the Pre-K class this year and his sister, Penelope, is moving up to the 3s class this year as well.
+Hi, my name is Nicole Hagedorn, and I am the Vice President for the 2025-2026 School Year.
+We started at WCP two years ago with my son, Hudson, in the 2s class.
+He is in the Pre-K class this year, and his sister, Penelope, is moving up to the 3s class this year as well.

-We love being a part of the WCCNS community and hope that you will too!
+We love being a part of the WCP community and hope that you will too!

 Treasurer

 Hello!
-My name is Lexie and this is my third year with WCCNS.
+My name is Lexie, and this is my third year with WCP.
 My daughter had a wonderful Pre-K experience with Mrs. Lisa before moving on to Kindergarten, and my son will be moving up to her class this year after being with the school since he was two years old.

 When I’m not volunteering in the classroom or making an endless stream of snacks, I’m reading, crocheting, knitting, drinking coffee, or starting a home project that will take me three times as long as it should.